We have been saddened to learn of the deaths of the following members of the University Glee Club community.

-Hoc Noble, Amherst Class of 1955 and UGC Class of 1978, died early Monday, Nov.
-27th, after a sudden illness.
+Hoc Noble, Amherst Class of 1955 and UGC Class of 1978, died on November 26th, 2017 after a sudden illness.
 He had been living at a senior care facility near his son in Massachusetts, and his family was with him in hospital when he passed away.

 A native of East Hartford, Connecticut, Hoc attended Amherst College and upon graduation began a long and distinguished career in journalism, starting as a reporter with the Worcester (Mass.)
 Telegram.
 He then joined the Associated Press in 1960 and went on to become day supervising editor of the AP’s general news report.
 Part of his responsibilities included directing coverage of the Apollo 12, 13, and 14 moon missions from the AP bureau at the Houston Space Center.

 Hoc then joined the New York Times where he had a remarkably varied and outstanding career, first as acquisitions editor and rewrite person at the Sunday magazine, then as science section editor, metropolitan news editor, business editor and finally as an investigative editor, during which time he led teams in two year-long investigations which won back-to-back Pulitzer Prizes, the first in 1986 for articles on President Reagan’s anti-missile “Star Wars” initiative, and the second in 1987 for coverage of the aftermath of the explosion of the Challenger space shuttle.
 Hoc was also the author of two books, “Next: The Coming Era in Science” in 1988, and “Cheney’s War Crimes: The Reign of a De-Facto President” in 2013.
 (His political orientation requires no further elucidation.)